SakibHossain9999/CSE713/README.md

 # CSE713_BRAC_University

-# This repository contains the project code for the CSE713.
+This repository contains the project code for the Course: CSE713.

 ## Course Information